Ley789/SimpleRayTracer/Thesis/thesis.md

 Representing coordinates of $\mathbb{R}^3$ as homogeneous vectors simplifies transformations because points and directions have different properties.
-In this thesis every point/direction is considered a homogeneous point/direction except for the definitions in section \autoref{primitives} and if not stated different.
+If not stated different, then in every point/direction is considered a homogeneous point/direction except for the definitions in section \autoref{primitives}.

 ## Color